-Student Holds
+Student Holds & Notification

-A hold may be placed on your student record for academic, admission, business, or financial aid reasons.
+A hold may be placed on your student record for academic reasons (e.g. two or more Incomplete grades), admission (e.g. missing documents), business, or financial aid reasons; or graduation issues.
 A hold will prevent you from registering.
-If you find a hold on your record when you enter your ID and PIN number in the Student Information System, you will see a description of the hold and contact information, so that you can remedy the situation.
-Registration will not be possible until all holds are reconciled and removed.
+Before continuing web registration opens for the following term, watch your mail for a notice informing you of any holds on your account.
+If there is a hold on your account, you will see a description of the hold, and contact information so that you can remedy the situation.
+You will not be able to register until all holds are reconciled and removed.